hasselalcala/DaysOfZeroKnowledge/Day02.md

 # #DaysOfZeroKnowledge.
 Day 2.

 ZKP is not a new concept and in order to understand ZKP there are a series of mathematics and cryptographic that need to be understood.
-So, we are going to spend some days learning about this concepts.
+So, we are going to spend some days learning about these concepts.

 Modular math is a fundamental component of cryptographic.
 The idea is essentially very simple and is identical to the “clock arithmetic” you learn in school.
 More formally, Let n be a positive integer.
 We denote the set [0..n−1] by Zn.

-We consider two integers x,y to be the same if x and y differ by a multiple of n, and we write this as x=y(mod n), and say that x and y are congruent modulo n.
+We consider two integers "x","y" to be the same if "x" and "y" differ by a multiple of n, mathematically we write this as x=y(mod n) and we say that "x" and "y" are congruent module n.
 We may omit (mod n) when it is clear from context.
-Every integer x is congruent to some y in Zn.
-When we add or subtract multiples of n from an integer x to reach some y ∈ Zn, we say are reducing x modulo n, and y is the residue.
+Every integer "x" is congruent to some "y" in Zn.
+When we add or subtract multiples of n from an integer x to reach some y ∈ Zn, we say are reducing x module n, and y is the residue.
 For example:

 ![Modular arithmetic](https://raw.githubusercontent.com/hasselalcala/DaysOfZeroKnowledge/main/images/modularMath.png)